 - Complete an expedition this will be part of one of the curriculum enrichment days within the academic year where all students go to Exmoor and complete challenges as a team. - Take part in a local voluntary / community activity that can be completed independently or as part of a tutor group.
-Some opportunities include: - Litter picking in school and in the local area - ▶ Reading to Primary school studens - ▶ Visiting care homes Reading and talking to residents - Organising and leading Primary sports activities - ▶ Supporting / stewarding on Park Run events in Long Run Meadow next to the school - ▶ Donations, delivery and working in the local food banks - Participate in the enrichment programme at The Castle School for six sessions, to develop their skills and/or broaden their knowledge.
+Some opportunities include: - Litter picking in school and in the local area - Bag packing in local shops - Volunteering in charity shops in Taunton town - Supporting / stewarding on Park Run events in Long Run Meadow next to the school - Donations, delivery and working in the local food banks - Participate in the enrichment programme at The Castle School for six sessions, to develop their skills and/or broaden their knowledge.